Call ahead 269-751-5839

 These are the a few of the most common problems encountered when firing your electric kiln.
 Don't assume that your kiln is 'broken' - as long as the bricks and kiln housing are intact, you will likely be able to get up and running again just be replacing a few relatively inexpensive parts!

-IF YOU WILL BE BRUSHING YOUR GLAZES, we suggest adding CMC gum.
+• IF YOU WILL BE BRUSHING YOUR GLAZES, we suggest adding CMC gum.
 DO NOT attempt to add CMC in dry form.
 You will end up with a lumpy, gummy mess.
 You need to dissolve it in boiling water, whisk it until smooth, then add the gum solution to glazes you want to brush.
+See below for detailed instructions on mixing CMC.

 Detailed instructions from Laguna on mixing their dry glazes can be downloaded here